 Yet — that to which I’ve been making reference — disrespect is a character flaw.
 And, the way these Stories end is never pleasant.

 In the vernacular, the ship hit the sand when 42 young men decided to have great sport with Elisha.
-They did not hurl sticks or stones — they simply used words (which, regardless of the schoolyard rhyme, do hurt more than sticks and stones).
+They did not hurl sticks or stones — they simply used words (which, regardless of the schoolyard rhyme, do hurt more).
 They received immediate consequences for their disrespect.

 Gaslighting Is Pure Craziness